 The table itself resembles many of the supercars’ parallelisms, including the majority of the table being constructed from carbon fibre, aluminium and titanium.
-Bugatti attempted to imitate the “sporting nature” of the hypercar.
+Bugatti attempted to imitate the “sporting nature” of their supercar.
 Some other features include leather-lined ball pockets and being decked out in Bugatti badges all over.

 In addition to the table, you’ll be hooked up with all the necessary accessories.
 These include a wall-mounted cue rack made from carbon with a 13-inch touchscreen for scoring.
 Added is a carbon ceiling light with dimming options, a leather suitcase for the balls, an aluminium chalk box and a cleaning brush.
 As an added extra, you’ll also receive an aluminium USB showcasing photos and videos on how the table was manufactured.

 Only 30 of these ultra-exclusive tables have been manufactured.
 To get your hands on one, you will need to cough up $300,000 (AUD$386,000).

 Images courtesy of: Bugatti